kmille/linux-debugging/debugging-networking.md

 >tcpdump -ni any 'tcp[tcpflags] == tcp-syn'

 Another way to find retransmissions: `sar -n ETCP 1` and check the `retrans/s` column
-To find which connection use
+To find which connection/application use

->watch -n 0.1 'ss -tn state syn-sent'
+>watch -n 0.1 'ss -tpn state syn-sent'

 SYN and SYN-ACK (show only newly established tcp connections)
 >tcpdump -ni any 'tcp[tcpflags] == tcp-syn or tcp[13]=18'